odpi/egeria/open-metadata-resources/open-metadata-tutorials/egeria-dojo/egeria-dojo-day-1-3-3-3-kubernetes-and-labs.md

 allowing you to experiment with different concepts and APIs.

-First, go to you Docker Desktop and shut down all of your docker containers that were started by docker-compose (your laptop will thank you for that.)
+First, go to you Docker Desktop and shut down all of your docker containers that were started earlier (your laptop will thank you for that.)

 Now go to the [Lab Infrastructure tutorial](../lab-infrastructure-guide) and follow the instructions for setting up the lab environment using Kubernetes.